Blog

 • You might be best suited for the GMAT exam

-• if you consider yourself particularly strong in quantitative reasoning and data analysis, since these are very prevalent across the GMAT.
+• if you consider yourself particularly strong in quantitative reasoning and data analysis, because these are very prevalent across the GMAT.

 • if you are a strong test taker in general and feel confident that you can achieve a GMAT score that could benefit programs with respect to their averages.